 Simply start keeping track of your total expenses and subtracting it from your monthly income.
 If you have money left every month and you’re committed to stay that way, then you’re in a good place.

 To take it a step further (like the pros do), set a budget, keep track of all your income and expense categories, and review them regularly.

-Analyse & Optimise Your Cash Flow with the Help of an Independent Financial Adviser
+Analyse & Optimise Your Cash Flow with the Help of a Licensed Financial Planner

 Financially successful people have an incredible sense of where all their monies are.
 They invest, save, spend - make all their money decisions - based on that self-knowledge, and let that drive their next steps to achieve greater wealth.